bhipuk/bhipuk/README.md

-- 👋 Hi, I’m @bhipuk
+- 👋 Hi, I’m @bhipuk or you can call me PJ
-- 👀 I’m interested in Cyber Security and DB (which I managed to design one in MySQL)
+- 👀 I’m interested in Cyber Security and DB (which I managed to design one in MySQL couple of years ago when I started learning in and then never took it any further)
 - 🌱 I’m currently learning CompTIA A+, CompTIA Network+, CompTIA Security+, Certified Ethical Hacker, CompTIA PenTest+
-- 💞️ I’m looking to collaborate on various projects as I want to learn and solve some puzzles and hopefully, eventually contribute to the soloution of the problem.
+- 💞️ I’m looking to collaborate on various projects as I would like to learn and solve some puzzles and hopefully, eventually contribute to the soloution of different  problems.
 - 📫 How to reach me - i would say on here

 <!---